Kenza-AI/sagify/README.md

 # sagify

-A command-line utility to train and deploy LLMs and Machine Learning/Deep Learning models on [AWS SageMaker](https://aws.amazon.com/sagemaker/) in a few simple steps!
-It hides all the details of Sagemaker so that you can focus 100% on Machine Learning, and not in low level engineering tasks.
+Sagify provides a simplified interface to manage machine learning workflows on [AWS SageMaker](https://aws.amazon.com/sagemaker/), helping you focus on building ML models rather than infrastructure.
+Its modular architecture includes an LLM Gateway module to provide a unified interface for leveraging both open source and proprietary large language models.
+The LLM Gateway gives access to various LLMs through a simple API, letting you easily incorporate them into your workflows.

-For detailed reference to Sagify commands please go to: [Read the Docs](https://Kenza-AI.github.io/sagify/)
+For detailed reference to Sagify please go to: [Read the Docs](https://Kenza-AI.github.io/sagify/)

 ## Installation